7seinfa/Food-Ordering-Application/README.md

-This is a showcase of my full stack skills.
-This is a fullstack website, using:
+This is the backend for my food ordering website, like Uber Eats, made to show off my full stack skills.
+You can view the frontend on my GitHub or bypressing [here](https://github.com/7seinfa/Food-Ordering-Application-Frontend/).

+The backend is finished, and I used the following:
-- Spring Boot 3 for back end (complete)
+- Spring Boot 3
-- MySQL for data storage (complete)
+- MySQL for data storage
-- JWT & Spring Security to protect data and information (complete)
+- JWT & Spring Security to protect data and information
-- React 18, MUI, Tailwind, and Redux for front end (planned, not started)
-- React Router DOM for navigation (planned, not started)